SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 #### <a name="clone-application"></a>Duplicating applications

+Duplicating an application might be useful if you want to customize a subscribed application according to your needs.

 Duplicating a subscribed application creates a copy of the application as an own application, with a link to the original application.

+>**Info**: If you want your "own application" to overrule a subscribed standard application, the path of the "own application" needs to be set to the path of the original subscribed application.

 In order to duplicate an application, follow these steps:

 1. Click **Add application** in the "Own applications" page.
 2. In the upcoming dialog, select **Clone existing application**.
 3. Select the desired application from the dropdown list.
-Note that also subscribed applications are shown.
-4. In the next window, enter the name of the application.
-The name will be shown as title of the application.
+4. In the next window, provide a name for the application.
+By default, the name of the original application is provided, extended by a number.
-5. Enter an application key, used to identify this application.
+5. Provide an application key, used to identify this application.
+By default, the key of the original application is provided, extended by a number.
-6. Enter the application path as part of the URL to invoke the application.
+6. Provide the application path as part of the URL to invoke the application.
+By default, the path of the original application is provided, extended by a number.
+If you set it to the path of the original subscribed application, your own application will overrule the subscribed application.
 7. Finally, click **Clone** to create the application.

 For details on the fields, see also [Application properties](#application-properties) below.